Compensation, stock ownership and loans

 Terms of employment

-The members of the Executive Committee have employment agreements with a notice period of not more than one year.
+The members of the Executive Committee have employment agreements with a notice period of not more than nine months.
 There is no entitlement to termination benefits of any kind.

 Disbursement of profit-sharing compensation

-The members of the Executive Committee receive 33 1/3 % of their short-term profit-sharing compensation in stock.
+The members of the Executive Committee receive one-third of their short-term profit-sharing compensation in stock.
 The balance of the STIP amount is paid in cash.
 A precondition for paying any profit-sharing compensation is that consolidated net income is still positive after the accrual of this compensation.

 Long-term profit-sharing compensation (LTIP)

-In fiscal year 2017, besides the existing short-term profit-sharing compensation (STIP), a long-term profit-sharing component was introduced for the first time.
-The aim of this long-term incentive plan (LTIP) is to tie the CEO and the other members of the Executive Committee more closely to the company and to align part of their compensation more tightly with the achievement of long-term corporate targets.
+The aim of the long-term incentive plan (LTIP), which was introduced in fiscal year 2017, is to tie the CEO and the other members of the Executive Committee more closely to the company and to align part of their compensation more closely with the achievement of long-term corporate targets.
+Stock transferred under the LTIP does not have a holding period.

 Structure of the LTIP